What Is the Difference Between a Negligence Case and a Medical Malpractice Case?

 In order to win a medical negligence/medical malpractice case, one has to establish four key elements: Duty, breach of care, injury and damages.
 In general, if the patient has not suffered any injury or harm, there is usually no legal case.
 Many times, people go after the healthcare provider without any evidence or medical proof that negligence or malpractice occurred.
 When this happens, it is a waste of time, money and effort.
 It is important to understand what qualifies as medical malpractice before jumping the gun and making wrong accusations.
 However, if you have proof and are confident that the injury or death was due to negligence or malpractice, you can take legal action.

-If you have been injured by a healthcare professional, and if you want to determine whether you have a malpractice case, you should contact a Tampa medical malpractice attorney.
+If you have been injured by a healthcare professional, and if you want to determine whether you have a malpractice case, you should contact a Florida medical malpractice and negligence attorney.
 Call Burnetti, P.A. so that they can help determine if you have a case.
 Our medical malpractice lawyer will evaluate all the information you provide, review your medical records and consult with a medical expert.
 Whether its medical negligence or medical malpractice, our medical malpractice attorney will ensure you get the justice you deserve.

 Keep in mind that medical malpractice cases are difficult to prove and very challenging.
-You will need a good Tampa medical malpractice attorney so that they can establish how the negligence or malpractice occurred and who was responsible for this negligence or malpractice.
+You will need a good attorney so that they can establish how the negligence or malpractice occurred and who was responsible for this negligence or malpractice.
 Call our medical malpractice attorney and let them help to ensure that the person responsible for your injury or loss is held accountable for their actions.
 Our medical malpractice lawyers can build a strong case on your behalf so that you get the justice you deserve.